Difference Between Civil Rights and Civil Liberties

 There have been numerous movements for civil rights.
 These include the American civil rights movement, the movement in Northern Ireland in the 1960s led by the Roman Catholic, and movements against apartheid and Dalits.

-Examples of civil rights contain the right to vote, right time public education, right to government services, right to use public facilities, and right to a fair trial.
+Examples of civil rights include the right to vote, the right to public education, the right to government services, the right to use public facilities and the right to a fair trial.

 civil rights